Posted on September 25, 2019

 The driver should fill out the Blue Form as completely as possible.
 The driver’s statement does not require the driver to admit fault or to speculate about who caused the accident.
 It simply asks for the driver’s side of the story.
 Once completed and signed, the driver can print the report and mail it to the Texas DOT’s Crash Records Department.
 For assistance filling out a Blue Form, a driver can call (844) 274-7457.

-It is a common misconception that a Blue Form in Texas will help an insurance claim.
+It is a common misconception that a Blue Form crash report in Texas will help an insurance claim.
 Although it can be useful to document an accident, its main purpose is to help the DOT keep track of collisions.
 The CR-2 has no authority.
 It is not an official police report of your accident.
 An insurance company does not have to believe what is on the Blue Form or use it to validate your claim.
 Instead, an insurer will generally conduct its own investigation to determine fault for an auto accident.

 Should I Use a Blue Form for an Injury Case?